Welcome from the Program Coordinator

 Student Outcomes

 The YSU undergraduate program in Civil Engineering adopted the following student outcomes that prepare its graduates to attain the program educational objectives listed above.
-At the time of graduation, the program graduates shouldhave:
+At the time of graduation, the graduates should have:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.